994+ breaches tracked — check free

 Why was the Ledger breach so dangerous?

-The Ledger breach exposed 1,075,241 records — that is 1.1M people whose personal data is now circulating on the dark web.
-The combination of email addresses, names, phone numbers makes this a medium-risk breach that should be addressed promptly.
+The Ledger breach exposed 1,075,241 records — 1.1M people whose personal data is now circulating in criminal markets.

 What data was stolen in the Ledger breach?